Regnan Global Equity Impact Solutions (REGIX)

 Outlook

-We remain optimistic about the portfolio’s growth profile given the highly innovative solutions that drive the investment case for each of the businesses we are invested in and will continue to use volatility to reaffirm and strengthen our conviction, increasing position sizes at attractive valuations when the timing is right and adding new, exciting businesses to the portfolio along the way.
+We remain optimistic about the portfolio’s growth, with some of the destocking headwinds from 2023 turning to tailwinds and continued growth in demand for innovative solutions to environmental and social challenges, and will continue to use volatility to reaffirm our conviction, increasing position sizes at attractive valuations when the timing is right and adding new, exciting businesses to the portfolio along the way

 Total Return (%)